RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

 * 3000 - grafana
 * 9090 - prometheus

-The url of grafana can be access on http://[instance 2 ip]:3000
+The url of grafana will be http://[instance 2 ip]:3000

 Then, login grafana with username `admin` and password `admin`